 Mike Davis, then USGA Senior Director of Rules and Competitions, and David Fay, USGA Executive Director, reveled in the possibilities of what Jones could build and what they would reap from his efforts.
 “My gosh,” said Davis, “to think that we could have an Open in the Northwest on a course next to the water and built on sand and with fescue grasses.
 It was a staggering proposition.”

 The odds against the nod going to a course that was less than a year old, however, were seemingly insurmountable.
 Consider of all the U.S. courses built since Hazeltine in 1962.
 Courses by Dye and Nicklaus and Doak and Fazio, courses like Spyglass Hill, Whistling Straits, and Kiawah Island.
-Only Chambers Bay, and later Erin Hills in Wisconsin (2017), were picked to hold the U.S. Open.
+Only Chambers Bay, and later Erin Hills in Wisconsin (2017), were picked to hold the U.S. Open Championship.

 From the beginning, Chambers Bay – the outrageous idea of Pierce County Executive John Ladenburg – wanted the USGA.
 And the USGA wanted Chambers Bay.
 In a sense, they designed the course together, ensuring they addressed every possible reason as to why the Open should be contested there.

-“I thought that we had a good chance to get a U.S. Amateur,” said Ladenburg, “and depending how that went, a U.S. Open.
+“I thought that we had a good chance to get a U.S. Amateur,” said Ladenburg, “and depending on how that went, a U.S. Open.
 I never, ever dreamed we would get both of them.”

 And so the story was unfolding.
 The story of a great reclamation project that transformed a weed-covered gravel pit into a civic treasure.
 A story about dreaming the impossible dream and then realizing it, and about a new way to play a game that is older than the hills and fabulous dunes of Chambers Bay.